elenderg/PAL-1000/instruções de compilação.md

 `/variable//no/high wyrd/high/wyrd/wyrd/00000000/no/1/no/third byte///`

 And here's another notable example.
-In the compiler we define a "source file" like this:
+In the compiler we define a "`source file`" like this:

 `A source file is a thing with a path and a buffer.`

-But now that our types have been resolved, that definition has been modified and expanded to include (a) a "source file" type that is nothing but a pointer to a "source file record"; (b) a "source file record" that has "next source file" and "previous source file" pointers on the front for easy chaining; and (c) a compiler-generated type, "source files" (plural) with "first source file" and "last source file" fields that can be used as the anchor for a list.
+But now that our types have been resolved, that definition has been modified and expanded to include (a) a "`source file`" type that is nothing but a pointer to a "`source file record`"; (b) a "`source file record`" that has "`next source file`" and "`previous source file`" pointers on the front for easy chaining; and (c) a compiler-generated type, "`source files`" (plural) with "`first source file`" and "`last source file`" fields that can be used as the anchor for a list.
 Here they are in the listing:

-/` - type/source file/source files/FFFFFFFF/thing/thing/source file record/source file record/0/`
+`/ - type/source file/source files/FFFFFFFF/thing/thing/source file record/source file record/0/`
 `/variable//no///byte/byte/00000000/no/4/no////`